 The first album that Mark has co-written, recorded and produced with the Malian singer Kankou Kouyate, "Kuma", will be released on Cannery Row Records, to coincide with a performance at Africolor, France's premier world music festival, on December 6th 2019.
 The concert is at the Maison Populaire de Montreuil, in the suburbs of Paris.
 The first single from the album, along with the accompanying video, will be released on September 27th.

 Back in Europe, Afel Bocoum album nearly finished, Alba Griot Ensemble album getting great reviews, first Kankou single to be released, plus album and tour in autumn, new projects in Paris...

 Since September 2018, Mark has moved to Paris, where he has been playing gigs, both solo and with old friends including Olaf Hund, Jean-Pierre Petit and Kevin Stewart.
 He has also started work on a new project with Haitian poet James Noel.

 In the last few months that he was in Mali, Mark recorded and co-produced with Paul Chandler the new album of the great Malian singer and guitarist Afel Bocoum, which will be mixed in the next few months, with the help of Damon Albarn and Nick Gold.

-For the last couple of years, Mark has been working with the wonderful Malian singer Kankou Kouyate, and the first single from their collaboration will be released on Cannery Row Records in spring 2019, followed by a second in the summer and an album and tour in the autumn.
+For the last couple of years, Mark has been working with the wonderful Malian singer Kankou Kouyate, and the first single from their collaboration will be released on Cannery Row Records in August 2019, followed by an album and tour in the autumn.
 Their second album is also nearing completion.